 ian sinclair : musician

-Ian has been a music educator for over fifteen years, incorporating the teaching of jazz, classical, and popular music traditions.
+Ian has been a music educator for nearly twenty years, incorporating the teaching of jazz, classical, and popular music traditions.
 He has taught piano lessons, directed and coached ensembles, and provided classroom instruction and clinics at universities and public schools.
-He has instructed everyone from beginners through professional musicians at ages from seven to adult.
+He has instructed everyone from beginners through professional-level as well as ages that include small children to teens to adults.
+Ian is a member of the Saskatchewan Registered Music Teachers Association.

 As post-secondary music faculty, Ian has been a jazz piano instructor, an instructor of performance courses, an ensemble director/coach, and lecturer for music history courses.
-From January to May 2018, Ian was instructor for courses in African American Music History and Jazz History for the prestigious African American Studies Department at Syracuse University.
-Previously, at Vancouver Island University in 2014 and 2015, he taught a wide range of courses including Jazz Improvisation, Class Jazz Piano I/II, Chamber Jazz Ensembles, Applied Jazz Piano, Jazz History, American Music Survey, and Jazz Composition/Arranging.
-Before that, in 2007 and 2008, he was Paula Knickerbocker Artist-in-Residence and Lecturer at the University of Idaho in Moscow, Idaho where he instructed Jazz History, Jazz Class Piano, Applied Jazz Piano, and Chamber Jazz Ensembles.
-In addition, while in graduate school, Ian was also a teaching assistant - he taught Jazz Improvisation and Jazz Small Group at the University of Toronto, and before that, at the University Of North Texas, he directed an auditioned big band - the 6 O'Clock Lab Band (see below for audio).
+He has worked in various capacities as faculty at Vancouver Island University and as the Paula Knickerbocker Artist-in-Residence and Lecturer at the University of Idaho in Moscow, Idaho.
+In addition, while in graduate school, Ian was also a teaching assistant at the University of Toronto as well as the University Of North Texas.
+In the latter, he directed an auditioned big band - the 6 O'Clock Lab Band (see below for audio).
+During the pandemic in 2021-2022, he led three four-session jazz history seminars on Zoom to a group comprised mostly of leading North American humanities faculty and graduate students as well as professional jazz musicians.

 Ian's education and training have prepared him for many teaching situations.
 Ian completed Bachelor degrees in Education and Music Education from the University of Saskatchewan as preparation for becoming an instrumental music instructor.
 Through this program, he gained experience and training in directing and coaching concert bands and jazz ensembles with students from Grade 5 through 12.
 Since then, he has also completed graduate level courses at the University of North Texas in Directing College Jazz Ensembles and College Jazz Pedagogy.